netsec-ethz/scion-tutorials/content/install/src.md

 For developers' convenience, SCIONLab supports generating configurations that are compatible with the scripts and machinery intended to run SCION in a development environment.

 Building SCION from sources requires following a lengthy setup procedure and installing various development dependencies.
-The development setup is currently supported/documented for **Ubuntu 16.04 _only_**.
+The development setup is currently supported/documented for **Ubuntu 16.04 or Ubuntu 18.04**.
 It is possible to build SCION on other systems, but no guidance is provided.
-To keep it simple, just run Ubuntu 16.04 in a VM or container if you can't/don't want to set it up on your workstation.
+To keep it simple, just run Ubuntu in a VM or container if you can't/don't want to set it up on your workstation.

 Please follow the instructions in the [GitHub README](https://github.com/netsec-ethz/scion/) to clone and build SCION.